 I also like to set out pretty containers of sour cream, our favorite Mexican style hot sauce, and fresh cilantro or green onions for garnish.

-If you want to do breakfast for dinner, you could make a batch of our favorite Mexican rice to go with the breakfast burritos, too.
+These breakfast burritos make a phenomenal breakfast for dinner idea.
+To bulk them up a little bit, you could make a batch of our favorite Mexican rice to go with them.

 Tools to make frozen breakfast burritos: